pascal-fb-martin/motionCenter/README.md

 Motion must be configured to save all detection files to a file server also accessible to the web server.
 Motion must be configured as follow:

-snapshot_filename %Y/%m/%d/hostname:camera-%H:%M:%S-snapshot
+snapshot_filename %Y/%m/%d/%H:%M:%S-*server*:%t:%v-snapshot

-picture_filename %Y/%m/%d/hostname:camera-%H:%M:%S-%q
+picture_filename preview

-movie_filename %Y/%m/%d/hostname:camera-%H:%M:%S
+movie_filename %Y/%m/%d/%H:%M:%S-*server*:%t:%v

-timelapse_filename %Y/%m/%d/hostname:camera-timelapse
+timelapse_filename %Y/%m/%d/*server*:%t-timelapse

-where hostname is the name of the machine where motion runs and camera identifies one camera monitored by this motion server.
-The ":camera" portion is optional, it may be omitted if this motion server monitors only one camera.
+where *server* is the name of the machine where motion runs.

 ## Installing and Configuring motionCenter